damianwojcik/blog/source/_posts/grid.md

 ## GRID VS FLEXBOX
 They both can work great together.
-Also in some cases Flexbox is better than Grid and in other cases Grid is better than Flexbox.
+Also in some cases {% post_link flexbox %} is better than Grid and in other cases Grid is better than Flexbox.

 Example cases:
 - axis-flipping => **grid/flexbox**